eCommerce

 Get Custom Sales Portal Functionality

 Clarity has built sales portals for SMB to enterprise-level businesses.
-Let us show you how you can better support your sales teams for high performance with your own sales portal.
+Our demo and sales presentations can better support your sales teams for high performance with your own sales portal.

 FAQ

 A portal is a common term that normally means a purpose-built website.
-For example, a Sales portal is a website that has specific features and content to help sales and marketing departments prepare for and engage in sales activities.
+For example, a sales portal is a website that has specific features and content to help sales and marketing departments make sales operations more efficient.

 The cost of a great sales portal can vary significantly depending on various factors.
-These include the complexity of the portal's design and functionality, the extent of customization required, the size of the product catalog, and the integration with other systems such as payment gateways and customer relationship management tools.
+These include the complexity of the sales portal's design and functionality, the extent of customization required, the size of the product catalog, and the integration with other systems such as payment gateways, marketing automation, and customer relationship management tools.

-Also, the cost may be influenced by the expertise and rates of the development team or agency hired to create the portal.
+Also, the cost may be influenced by the expertise and rates of the development team or agency hired to create the sales portal.
 It is challenging to provide a specific cost without considering these factors.
-However, developing a robust and feature-rich sales portal generally requires a considerable investment in terms of development, design, infrastructure, and ongoing maintenance.
+However, developing a great sales portal generally requires a considerable investment in terms of development, design, infrastructure, and ongoing maintenance.

 When the content on the site is protected and served up behind a login, that’s usually what is meant by a secure client portal.
 That means that the business requires membership or partnership, sometimes a fee, to gain access to specific content or materials reserved for those clients.
-These can range from partner portals, and sales portals, to client portals, like Costco.com.
-You have to purchase a membership to gain access to purchase at warehouse prices.
+These can range from partner portals and sales portals to client portals.

 Examples of portals that aren't sales portals include educational portals, government portals, and healthcare portals.
 Educational portals provide students and educators with access to educational resources, online courses, and academic information.